PD days in English

 The Personal Development days run by the English Department are under constant review and evaluation, therefore evolving to suit the different needs of each cohort they are being delivered to and to reflect the changing demands of the curriculum.
 An overview of these days, taking into consideration the changes that they may undergo, is as follows:

-Year 9 ‘Shakespeare Day’
+Year 9 'DICKENS DAY’

-• It will allow students the opportunity to look closely at the language and imagery of the play and the presentation of key characters by using art such as making multi-faceted masks that represent the complexity of Shakespeare’s characterisation.
+• It will allow students the opportunity to look closely at the language, settings and themes of the novels and the presentation of key characters by creating trump cards that represent the complexity of Dickens' characterisation.
+It will also give students the opportunity to experience the spirit of a Dickensian Christmas by recreating their own iconic Victorian Christmas Cards.

-• It will also give students the opportunity to experience the drama of the Shakespearean stage and to try either acting and using props and voice themselves or bringing plays alive through animation.
-This will also involve a visit to ALNS from a well-respected theatre company, ‘Box Clever’ for a performance of Macbeth followed by an interactive workshop.
+• Dickens day also includes a visit to ALNS from a well-respected theatre company, ‘Box Clever’ for a performance of A Christmas Carol followed by an interactive workshop.

 Year 9 ‘Get Lost in Books Day’